 The establishment of the U.S. Postal Service (USPS) is one of the first directives listed in the Constitution, and the founders explicitly intended for it to be an apolitical agency that enabled fair and affordable commerce and communication between states.
 Over the years its role has been defined to include protections of privacy and speech, equal service regardless of address, and strict limits on rate increases to ensure full accessibility by all Americans.
 It’s an essential tool of democracy, not a for-profit business.
 Trump has been working to dismantle the USPS since 2018, when his administration proposed restructuring that would lead to privatization.
 The justification?
 A significant debt burden of $160 billion, most of which can be blamed on legislation introduced by Susan Collins.
 Collins’ 2006 Postal Accountability and Enhancement Act requires the USPS to pre-pay for retirees’ healthcare benefits 75 years into the future.
 No other federal agency or private corporation has to do that.
 The burden of that pre-funding mandate accounts for a full 74% of the USPS debt.

 A fully funded federal postal service is now more important than ever.
 In this pandemic, it is a life-saving medication and PPE delivery system, it facilitates vital distribution of stimulus and unemployment funds, and it allows people to register to vote and to vote absentee without risking their health.
 Despite this, Trump has mounted an all-out attack.
 In April he threatened to veto a coronavirus relief package if it included USPS funding, and later admitted that he’s blocking funding to sabotage mail-in voting.
 In June he installed Louis DeJoy – a Trump mega donor with millions in financial assets tied to USPS competitors – as the new postmaster general.
 DeJoy immediately carried out his own “Friday night massacre” by replacing all of the USPS’s top executives, and instituted shocking changes resulting in masses of mail being left undelivered, mail sorting equipment (including two in Maine) and mailboxes removed without explanation, and reports that some post offices will be shut down permanently.
-To highlight DeJoy’s voter suppressing intentions, his changes were implemented after the postal service warned 46 states (including Maine) that their voters could be disenfranchised by postal delays.
-While public pressure prompted DeJoy to announce that he would halt changes until after the election, DeJoy stated in the Senate hearing that he would not replace sorting machines that were removed.
+Highlighting DeJoy’s voter suppressing intentions, his changes were implemented after the postal service warned 46 states (including Maine) that their voters could be disenfranchised by postal delays.

 WHAT’S BEING DONE ABOUT IT?